 The double boiler method can take up to 30 or 40 minutes of constant stirring.
 I think all of our lives are too short for that.
 My direct heat method takes less than 10 minutes.
-Maybe on 6 or 7 if you are confident.
+Maybe just 6 or 7 if you are confident.

 You do need to be careful with this method.
 You cannot walk away from the pan and you need to keep a keen eye on the level of heat.
 You also need to keep scraping away at the bottom and sides of the pan with your spatula.

 And Its Foolproof too?